Tenzing & Gombu Rock Darjeeling

 Tenzing Rock, a gigantic natural rock in Darjeeling is named after Tenzing Norgay, the man who created history by climbing the Everest first time along with Edmund Hillary in 1953.

 Opposite to this is the Gombu Rock named after Nawang Gombu, nephew of Tenzing who was the first person to climb the Everest twice, once in 1963 and then in 65.
 He took over as the Director of Field Training at Himalayan Mountaineering Institute after Tenzing retired in 1976.
-Both these rocks are used for rock climbing training by HMI.
+Both these rocks are used for rock climbing training by HMI (Himalayan Mountaineering Institute)

 Actually the right face of the rock can be used by amateur climbers or even tourists for climbing.
-However one needs to take help of guides and pay some nominal fee.
-The gradient of the right face is gentle and surface is easier for climbing.
+However one needs to take help of guides and pay a climbing fee.
+The gradient of the right face is gentle and the surface is easier for climbing.
 There will be guides both at the bottom and top holding the ropes at two ends so that one can climb to the top and come down.

 Tenzing himself used to practice climbing on this rock.
 During a visit of erstwhile Prime Minister Jawaharlal Nehru, Tenzing demonstrated a climb on this rock without any safety equipment.
 You really need to have a skill of a lizard to do this.

 Every year Indian Army organizes rock climbing competition at the Tenzing Rock.
 I was told that in 2010, an army rock climber climbed the Tenzing Rock in just 35 seconds.
 He almost walked it to the summit.
 While coming down from the top, it seems they can take huge leaps with the help of the ropes and come down in just 5 to 7 seconds.

 The Gombu rock on the opposite side is also quite steep and rises above from the road level.
 However it does not look that menacing as the Tenzing rock.